 Engineering Undergraduate Research and Creative Inquiry Showcase

 This event is a showcase of research and creative inquiry activities conducted by undergraduate students from the Carl R. Ice College of Engineering at Kansas State University.
 This event provides students an opportunity to share their research and creative inquiry activities with students, faculty and staff, and to gain experience presenting their work in a professional setting.
-This year, the showcase was held on Thursday, April 25, 2019, Engineering Hall atrium.

 - Poster templates